ToJupiter/WebDevelopment/docs/FinalPhase.md

 4. **File Storage Strategy**: We will need to store pictures for frontend somewhere.
 If the backend support image_url for that, we will use it.
 But if it does not, we will store them in the local directory of the frontend.
 5. **Notification System**: You need to add notification system to the frontend, taking the local time in the frontend system and inform whenever the user hits that time.

+# Final Phase Level 2
+## Frontend
+1. Please remove me every single placeholder components out of the frontend, get rid all of them.
+It is important that we get rid of every single placeholder patterns, get rid of them all.
+All buttons on screens must be routed somewhere.
+2. Please look at the backend APIs that did not have any frontend implementation.
+Please first of all, plan to implement them, adding the screens or whatever it takes to implement them.
+When I look in the frontend, some of them are silly placeholders, while backend and API documentation has specified that we do have the stuffs.
+3. Because we now have only 2 roles: Admin and User, it is important to know that the admin screens should have the buttons to do the CRUD options, and the user screens should not have those buttons.
+We should be building these without changing the screens, adding screens is okay but please keep this minimal and may be avoid abusing it.
+4. Please focus on fixing the small stuffs, just like when we log in, the background is light, but the text is also light, making us blind when typing in.